8 Challenges in Handling Digital Evidence and How to Solve Them

 What is the role of AI in managing digital evidence?

-AI helps in searching for specific elements like faces, spoken words, or objects, and assists in automating tasks like transcription and redaction.
+AI helps search for specific elements like faces, spoken words, or objects, and it assists in automating tasks like transcription and redaction.

 Jump to